Spartans beat No. 1 ranked 2A team at home

 The Mustangs made another few points but the Spartans matched pace with several free throws from personal fouls.

-During the course of the third quarter Jackson put in two more from behind the arc, individually making a total of ten points for the team in the quarter, which wrapped up with Diesslin making a few layups near the end.
+During the third quarter Jackson put in two more from behind the arc, individually making a total of 10 points for the team in the quarter, which wrapped up with Diesslin making a few layups near the end.

-The Mustangs had scored a few times throughout the quarter, but appeared nowhere near catching up, going into the last quarter behind 51-26.
+The Mustangs scored a few times throughout the quarter but were nowhere near catching up, going into the last quarter behind 51-26.

 Early in the last quarter, Hadley seamlessly scooped up a ball dropped by Diesslin and fired one in from downtown.

-The team had been a little nervous at the beginning, Diesslin said, because Sanford ranked first in the 2A League, but started strong.
+The team had been a little nervous at the beginning, Diesslin said, because Sanford ranked first in 2A play, but the Spartans started strong.
 “When you’re playing a good team, you play as a team,” he said.

+The takeaway from this game, Edgington said, is that they can beat any team at any time.

 The Spartans expected a tough team, coach Adam Christensen said, but knew they were better offensively.
-He said he especially enjoyed watching Jackson make 10 points for the team in the third quarter.
+He said he especially enjoyed watching Jackson make 10 points in the third quarter.

 The Spartans had only 12 turnovers.
-“One of our goals was to stay under 15.”
+“One of our goals was to stay under 15,” Christensen said.

 This win is another step for the Spartans, he said.
 “It’s knowing we can beat quality teams.”

-The Spartans are next matched against Ellicott High School on Thunderhawk territory, Wednesday.
+The Spartans are next matched against Ellicott High School Wednesday in Thunderhawk territory.

 (0) comments